webis-de/slidehub/README.md

 convert -density 72 -quality 90 slides.pdf slides.pdf.png
 ```

 The input file is a PDF with a certain amount of pages.
 Therefor, this command produces as many graphics as there are pages in the document.
-Without specifyingh further arguments, an index suffic will be added to the file name (e.g. `slides-0.png`, etc.).
+Without specifying further arguments, an index suffic will be added to the file name (e.g. `slides-0.png`, etc.).

 **Converting multiple files**: